DigitalArcPlatform/documentation/pages/workshop/metadataguide.md

 ---
-title: Creating Metadata
+title: Metadata Guide for Workshop Attendees
 layout: default
-nav_order: 4
-parent: Post-Event Clean-Up
+permalink: /workshop/metadataguide/
 ---

-# Background Information

 ## What is Metadata?
 Why is Metadata Important?